Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

 ...
 Sure.
 But only if you look at Metroid as a game about breaking blocks.

-We immerse ourselves so deep in genre that it's easy to assume some things are essential.
+We immerse ourselves so deep in genre that its easy to assume some things are essential.
 Bombing up random blocks, [tool tip="Metroid is not about having a dozen Biomes"]going from lava land to ice world[/tool], even *lock and Key* game design.
-We internalize genre so much that it can be hard to remember that it's just an abstraction.
+We internalize genre so much that it can be hard to remember that its just an abstraction.
 The design of super metroid isn't to serve the secret energy tank hidden in an unmarked block.
 That E-Tank is a crude tool that helps reach a goal -- delivering a sense of discovery and exploration.

 ...
 If bombing random walls to find secrets seems too tedious, you don't need to systemize your way around the problem, you can simply *not do it.*